alexxlevesque/cluegamesolver/README.md

 ## Other Key Components

-### PlayerCardTracker
+## How It Works

+The system uses Bayesian inference to update probabilities based on game events:

+1. **Initial Setup**
+   - Enter number of players (3-6)
+   - Select your cards
-- Tracks probabilities of cards for each player
+   - System calculates initial probabilities

+2. **During Gameplay**
-- Updates beliefs based on suggestions and responses
+   - Log suggestions and responses
-- Maintains known cards and "cannot have" sets for each player

-### ClueGameManager
-- Orchestrates game state and player interactions
-- Manages suggestion history and global known cards
+   - System updates probabilities in real-time
-- Integrates probability engines for comprehensive game analysis
+   - View probability distributions for envelope and player cards

-### Streamlit Interface
-- Real-time probability visualization
-- Interactive suggestion logging
-- Player card management
-- Beautiful, modern UI with intuitive controls

----
+   - Get suggestions for optimal next moves

+3. **Probability Updates**
+   - When a card is shown: Eliminates it from envelope possibilities
+   - When no one can refute: Increases probability of suggested cards
+   - When a player shows a card: Updates player card probabilities
+   - All probabilities are normalized within their categories (suspects, weapons, rooms)

-## How the Envelope Probability Engine Works
+## How It Works:

 For each card $C$, we estimate: